M0d-4/Velora/README.md

 # Velora

-A clean, modern media player for Android built with Jetpack Compose and Media3/ExoPlayer.
-Plays audio and video from your local storage with a liquid-glass UI, synchronized lyrics, playlist management, and a fully automated CI/CD pipeline via GitHub Actions.
+A clean, modern media player for Android.
+Plays audio and video from your local storage with a liquid-glass UI, synchronized lyrics, playlist management.

 ---